Prospects for the production and detection of Breit-Wheeler tunneling positrons in Experiment 320 at the FACET-II accelerator: Abstract

 \section{Abstract}

 The SLAC Experiment 320 collides 10~TW-class laser pulses with the high-quality, 10~GeV electron beam from the FACET\textsf{--}II RF LINAC.
 This setup is expected to produce a sizable number of $e^+e^-$ pairs via nonlinear Breit-Wheeler mechanism in the strong-field tunneling regime, with an estimated yield of $\sim 0.01\textsf{--}0.1$ pairs per collision.
+The positrons are separated from the electrons with a dipole magnet and are measured with a detector that is placed after it.
 This small signal rate typically comes along with large backgrounds originating, e.g., from dumping the high-charge primary beam, secondaries induced by the beam halo, as well as photons and low-energy electrons produced in the electron-laser collision itself.
-These backgrounds may reach densities of $\mathcal{O}(100)$ charged particles per cm$^2$ (and even more neutral particles) at the surface of the sensing elements, making it a tremendous challenge for an unambiguous detection of single particles.
-In this work, we demonstrate how detectors and methods adapted from high-energy physics experiments, can enable this measurement.
+These backgrounds may reach densities of $\mathcal{O}(100)$ charged particles per cm$^2$ (and even more neutral particles) at the surface of the detector, making it a tremendous challenge for an unambiguous detection of single particles.
+In this work, we demonstrate how detectors and methods adapted from high-energy physics experiments, can enable the single NBW positron measurement.
 The solution presented is based on a highly granular, multi-layer, radiation-hard pixel detector paired with powerful particle-tracking algorithms.
 Using a detailed simulation of the existing experimental setup, we show how the false-positive rate due to background processes can be reduced by more than an order of magnitude relative to the expected signal after full reconstruction.
-Furthermore, we show that the high spatial tracking resolution achievable ($<10~\mu{\rm m}$) allows for positron momentum measurements with a resolution of $<2\%$, enabling spectral characterization of the nonlinear Breit-Wheeler process.
+Furthermore, we show that the high spatial resolution ($<10~\mu{\rm m}$) achievable with tracking using four detector layers allows for positron momentum measurements with a resolution of <2\% within acceptance ($\sim 1\textsf{--}4$~GeV), thus enabling spectral characterization of the nonlinear Breit-Wheeler process.
 Based on our extensive simulation, with a conservatively large background assumption, we show that it is possible to measure single Breit-Wheeler positrons in the coming data taking campaign of E320.
 That would be the first statistically significant observation and characterization of this elusive process in the (deep) tunneling regime.